-In many ways, 19th century was the period which truly shaped America and prepared it to become a global leader.
+In many ways, the 19th century was the period that truly shaped America and prepared it to become a global leader.
 Some of the most significant events in American history took place during this period.
-Following is a brief timeline which highlights these events from 1801 to 1900.
+Following is a brief timeline that highlights these events from 1801 to 1900.

 In 1808, Thomas Jefferson’s second Presidential term came to an end.
 He was succeeded by James Madison.
 Madison was elected the 4th President of the United States.
 He was famously known as the Father of the Constitution.
 Madison served for two consecutive terms and important events during his Presidency include the War of 1812.

-In 1812, the state of Louisiana was admitted as the 18th state of USA.
-The new state comprised a portion of the territories purchase in the 1803 Louisiana Purchase.
+In 1812, the state of Louisiana was admitted as the 18th state of the USA.
+The new state comprised a portion of the territories purchased in the 1803 Louisiana Purchase.

 During the War of 1812, British Royal Navy dominated the waters around North America.
 When American troops burned Port Dover in Canada, British forces invaded the American capital city Washington D.C.
 British soldiers burned a number of important buildings such as the White House and the Capitol building, causing significant damage.
 However, most of the population including the government officials and President Madison had already left the city.

 The War of 1812 continued until 1814 but without any decisive results.
 Both Britain and USA finally decided to pursue peace.
 This led to the signing of the Treaty of Ghent in December 1814.
 According to this treaty, the pre-war borders were restored and friendly relations between the two nations resumed.